patisankar/customer-coupon-acceptance/README.md

 ---

-## Data Quality & Preprocessing Findings
+## Summary of Findings
-- The dataset initially contained a very high percentage of missing values in the `car` column (~99.15%), so that column was dropped.
+The dataset initially contained a very high percentage of missing values in the `car` column (~99.15%), so that column was dropped.
 Several other columns (e.g., `Bar`, `CoffeeHouse`, `CarryAway`, `RestaurantLessThan20`) had missing data which were handled by filling with mode values during preprocessing.

 ## Bar Coupon Acceptance Patterns